Rabeprazole delayed-release capsulesPronunciation

 - if you have allergies to medicines, foods, or other substances

-- if you have low blood magnesium levels, liver problems, or stomach or bowel cancer
+- if you have low blood magnesium levels, low blood vitamin B12 levels or vitamin B12 deficiency, liver problems, or stomach or bowel cancer

 - if you have osteoporosis (weak bones), a family history of osteoporosis, or other risk factors of osteoporosis (eg, smoking, poor nutrition)

 Some MEDICINES MAY INTERACT with rabeprazole delayed-release capsules.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Diuretics (eg, furosemide, hydrochlorothiazide) because the risk of low blood magnesium levels may be increased